Liu Xin (scholar): Librarian

 As a curator of the imperial library he was the first to establish a library classification system and the first book notation system.
 At this time the library catalog was written on scrolls of fine silk and stored in silk bags.
+Liu Xin's Qilüe (七略; "Seven Surveys") has not survived, but it formed the basis for the later bibliographic treatise Yiwenzhi (藝文志; "Treatise on Arts and Letters") in the Book of Han, which acted as a model for later imperial bibliographies.